-While I hope I have made clear our continued commitment to serving our fellow New Yorkers who are most in need of safe, affordable housing, I don't want to leave the Committees with the impression that we have solved the current Section 8 problem.
-There is a finite capacity to restart the Section 8 application process, and there is a finite capacity on how quickly we can begin moving New Yorkers who qualify for assistance into homes.
-When we look at our budget shortfall, at the nation's economic climate, and at the Authority's as yet unsuccessful efforts at securing new funding for the Section 8 program, it is clear that we need your help and your Committees' help so that we can develop long-term solutions to ensuring that the Section 8 program will be there for the New Yorkers who need it most.
+I hope I have made clear our continued commitment to serving our fellow New Yorkers who are most in need of safe, affordable housing, but when we look at our budget shortfall, at the nation's economic climate, and at the Authority's as yet unsuccessful efforts at securing new funding for the Section 8 program, it is clear that we need your help and your Committees' help so that we can develop long-term solutions to ensuring that the Section 8 program will be there for the New Yorkers who need it most.

 We face a range of difficult choices, and I want to stress that our commitment to providing safe, affordable housing to the New Yorkers who depend on us is as strong as ever.
 Our task is as complex today as at any time in our history.
-We will not succeed if people view this effort as the responsibility of a single agency within our city.
+NYCHA has faced many challenges over the years, and we are up to this one, however we cannot do it alone.
 We owe it to the families who work hard everyday to make a life for themselves and their families in our great city to make this program work for them to help secure their futures.
 I look forward to working with you to ensure that we do.